multidimension-al/phpbbauth/README.md

 ## Installation

-Download the extension and add it to your extensions folder, or install it using Composer:
+Download the extension and add it to your extensions folder, or install it by adding it to your composer.local.json file:

 ```
-composer require --prefer-dist multidimensional/phpbbauth
+{
+    "require": {
+        "multidimensional/phpbbauth": "*"
+    }
+}
 ```

 Setup the prerequisites for Auth_remoteuser in ```LocalSettings.php```.